honeycombio/refinery/README.md

 ## Configuration

-Configuration is controlled by Refinery's two configuration files.
-For information on all of the configuration parameters that control Refinery's operation, please see [the configuration documentation](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/).
+Configuration is controlled by Refinery's two configuration files - `config.yaml` for general configuration and `rules.yaml` for sampling configuration.

+Learn more about `config.yaml` and all the parameters that control Refinery's operation in our [Refinery configuration documentation](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/).

-For information on sampler configuration, please see [the sampling methods documentation](https://docs.honeycomb.io/manage-data-volume/refinery/sampling-methods/).
+Learn more about `rules.yaml` and sampler configuration in our [Refinery sampling methods documentation](https://docs.honeycomb.io/manage-data-volume/refinery/sampling-methods/).

 ## Running Refinery